All Episodes

 They have refreshed our memories to just how temporary the privilege of serving is.

-They've reminded us that everything here is on loan from them.
+They remind us that everything here is on loan from them.

-After all, this is the People's House.
+After all, this is the people's house.

-John Boehner, opening remarks as Speaker for just a little while here.
+John Boehner, opening remarks as speaker for just a little while here.

 This is their Congress.

-It's not a it's about them, not about us.
+It's about them, not about us.

-Yeah, well, you try to get on the one is a government that's honest, accountable, and responsive to their needs.
+What they want is a government that's honest, accountable, and responsive to their needs.

 You can't do it.